kvarak/dnd/docs/_Classes/alchemist.md

 ### Shapechanger
 At 10th level, you can brew a mutagenic elixir in addition to your other concoctions.
 This elixir affects you as a *polymorph* spell, with the exception that you can only transform into a creature with CR 1 or lower and you retain your intelligence.

 ### Master Transmuter
-Starting at 17th level, you can use your ***action*** to consume the reserve of transmutation magic stored within your transmuter’s stone in a single burst.
+Starting at 16th level, you can use your ***action*** to consume the reserve of transmutation magic stored within your transmuter’s stone in a single burst.
 When you do so, choose one of the following effects.
 Your transmuter’s stone is destroyed and can’t be remade until you finish a long rest.

 **Major Transformation**.
-You can transmute one nonmagical object—no larger than a 5-foot cube—into another nonmagical object of similar size and mass and of equal or lesser value.
+You can transmute one nonmagical object no larger than a 5 ft cube into another nonmagical object of similar size and mass and of equal or lesser value.
 You must spend 10 minutes handling the object to transform it.

 **Restore Life**.
 You cast the *raise dead* spell on a creature you touch with the transmuter’s stone, without expending a spell slot or needing to have the spell in your spellbook.